VLBI Detection of an Active Radio Source Potentially Driving 100-kpc Scale Emission in the Ultraluminous Infrared Galaxy IRAS F01004$-$2237: Discussion

-There is an optical counterpart located as encompassing the compact radio source, which is classified as a Seyfert-2 AGN \citep{2010ApJ...709..884Y,2013MNRAS.432..138R} and hosts a supermassive black hole with a mass of $2.5 \times 10^7 M_\odot$ \citep{2006ApJ...651..835D}.
+IRAS\,F01004$-$2237 has an optical counterpart located encompassing the compact radio source, which is classified as a type-2 Seyfert AGN \citep{2010ApJ...709..884Y,2013MNRAS.432..138R} and hosts a supermassive black hole with a mass of $2.5 \times 10^7 M_\odot$ \citep{2006ApJ...651..835D}.
 This AGN is currently active, marked by an increase of luminosity and spectral change in optical and infrared wavelengths attributed to tidal disruption events, whereby stars undergo gravitational disruption as they closely approach the supermassive black holes \citep{2017ApJ...841L...8D,2017NatAs...1E..61T,2021MNRAS.504.4377T}.
-At X-ray, a point source has been identified at the coordinates of R.A. = 01$^{\mathrm h}$\,02$^{\mathrm m}$\,49$^{\mathrm s}$.99, DEC. = $-$22$^\circ$\,21$'$\,57.3$''$ obtained through the Chandra X-ray Observatory \citep{2005ApJ...633..664T}, aligning with the position of the compact radio source.
-Its X-ray spectrum is very soft, and the absence of direct AGN emission below 10\,keV suggests a Compton-thick circumnuclear environment \citep{2011MNRAS.415..619N}.
-This argument is consistent with infrared spectra of IRAS\,01004$-$2237 that reveal indications of obscuration of an AGN \citep{2007ApJS..171...72I,2008PASJ...60S.489I,2009ApJS..182..628V,2010MNRAS.405.2505N}.
-Considering these information, it is conceivable that an AGN with substantial absorption due to FFA can be identified at radio wavelengths.
-Thus, the compact object detected by VLBA is a candidate for the AGN core powering the extended radio emission.
+At X-ray, a point source has been identified at the coordinates of R.A. = 01$^{\mathrm h}$\,02$^{\mathrm m}$\,49$^{\mathrm s}$.99, DEC. = $-$22$^\circ$\,21$'$\,57.3$''$ obtained through the Chandra X-ray Observatory \citep{2005ApJ...633..664T} using the Advanced CCD Imaging Spectrometer (ACIS)\footnote{The reference paper does not provide a position error, which would typically be on the order of 0.1\,arcseconds.
+This estimate is based on the assumption that the ACIS observations with 1-arcsecond spatial resolution detect a signal greater than 5$\sigma$.}.
+The position of the compact radio source aligns with the X-ray source, whose spectrum is very soft and lacks direct AGN emission below 10\,keV, suggesting a Compton-thick circumnuclear environment \citep{2011MNRAS.415..619N}.
+This argument is consistent with the infrared spectra of IRAS\,F01004$-$2237, which show signs of AGN obscuration \citep{2007ApJS..171...72I,2008PASJ...60S.489I,2009ApJS..182..628V,2010MNRAS.405.2505N}.